 2018 sees a reorganisation of the operations team for RNLI Jersey, bringing together experienced volunteers from both of the RNLI Jersey stations.
 The operations team is responsible for all aspects of the two Jersey lifeboat stations concerning the operational readiness of the boats and the RNLI’s charitable objective of preventing the loss of life at sea.

-Heading up the Lifeboat Operations team is Nigel Sweeny, the former Lifeboat Operations Manager (LOM) from St Catherine’s Lifeboat Station.
+Heading up the Lifeboat Operations team is Nigel Sweeny MBE, the former Lifeboat Operations Manager (LOM) from St Catherine’s Lifeboat Station.
 Nigel has over 40 years’ experience with the RNLI, both as crew (22 years, including 14 as senior helm) and in a management capacity.
-In 1994 Nigel and his crew received the Walter & Elizabeth Groombridge Award for the most meritorious service performed by the crew of a B-class lifeboat.
-He has been LOM for St Catherine’s lifeboat station since 2000 and was awarded the MBE for his services to maritime safety in 2014.
-Under the new structure Nigel, as launching authority, is now responsible for operational management of both lifeboat stations which includes recruitment, implementing and communicating directives from RNLI HQ, managing operations and protocols with Coastguard, as well as having oversight of the stations’ finances and social and fund-raising demands.
+In 1994 Nigel and his crew received the Walter & Elizabeth Groombridge Award for the most meritorious service performed by the crew of a B-class lifeboat and was awarded the MBE for his services to maritime safety in 2014.
+He has been LOM for St Catherine’s lifeboat station since 2000 and, extending his role from St Catherine’s, is now responsible for operational management of both lifeboat stations.
+He is responsible for all operational aspects of both stations, including authorising launches, recruitment, implementing and communicating directives from RNLI HQ, managing operations and protocols with Coastguard, as well as having oversight of the stations’ finances and social and fund-raising demands.

 Andy Pryke is responsible for overseeing the training requirements for all existing and new crew.
-Andy joined the St Catherine’s crew in 2007 and was appointed relief helm in .
+Andy joined the St Catherine’s crew in 2007 and was appointed relief helm in 2013.
 He continues to crew the inshore lifeboat and has trained up to be crew on the all-weather lifeboat.
 He has been training manager at St Catherine’s since 2015.